pschaus/LINFO1121/source/part5/ex1.rst

 Exercise 5.1.5
 """"""""""""""

-Give the sequence of keys in the array that results from adding 3 successive deletion operations from the maximum in the following heap (oriented to the maximum) of size 10:
+Give the sequence of keys in the array that results from performing 3 successive delete-the-maximum operations on the following max-oriented heap of size 10:

-``98 , 96 , 84 , 34 , 62 , 31 , 72 , 13 , 27 , 33``.
+``98, 96, 84, 34, 62, 31, 72, 13, 27, 33``.

 Your answer should be a sequence of 7 integers.